mrcloudchase/chasingcloudcareers-site/docs/support-engineering/getting-started.md

 3. **Join communities** - Connect with other support professionals
 4. **Start documenting** - Begin building your knowledge base

 Ready to begin?
-Let's start with [Communication Fundamentals](./communication-fundamentals) →
+Start building your support engineering skills today!